The Jazz Singer (1980 film): Plot

 Later, Molly gets a tip from a friend as to where Eddie Gibbs, a booking agent, is having lunch.
 She gets into his car, uninvited, and has him listen to Jess's recording of "Love on the Rocks".
-When Gibbs asks her who it is, Molly tells him that it is the new opening act for Zane Grey's television special.
+When Gibbs asks her who it is, Molly tells him that it is the new opening act for Zany Grey's television special.
 Gibbs is impressed, but says he can't book anyone from just a tape recording and unceremoniously tosses her from his car.
 However, Molly manages to arrange for Gibbs to visit a club where Jess is playing, thanks to Bubba, who is working there as a waiter.
 His live performance convinces Gibbs to book Jess as an opening act for the television special.

 Meanwhile, back in New York, Cantor Rabinovitch reminds Rivka that her place is by her husband's side.
 He pressures her to go to California and attempt to bring him home.
 Rivka arrives on Jess's opening night, and tells Molly that Jess needs to return home.
 The audience gives Jess a standing ovation, and he heads backstage and is reunited with Rivka.
 At the after-party, Jess is met by an enthusiastic crowd and given a recording contract.
 Jess asks Rivka to stay, but she says she wants something different.
 Realizing she has lost him, she returns home.

 Days later, Jess meets Molly by the pier and confesses his love for her, telling her he and Rivka have separated.
 As time passes, the two grow close to each other, and Jess's career success continues.
 His father visits, attempting to persuade him to come home, but Jess refuses, insisting he is making a name for himself with his music career.
 Jess reveals that he and Rivka are divorcing, which devastates his father.
 To make matters worse, Molly suddenly arrives.
 Jess attempts to explain the matter to his father, but to no avail, and he angrily disowns his son and leaves weeping.

 Heartbroken, Jess struggles at his recording sessions, taking out his anger on his bandmates, until he storms out of a recording session and drives away aimlessly.
 When his car runs out of gas on the highway, he hitchhikes and lives the life of a drifter for a few months.
 However, he eventually returns home to Molly when Bubba finds him and tells him she has given birth to his son.
-Molly once again meets Eddie Gibbs in his car and persuades him to allow Jess to perform on Zane Grey's television special.
+Molly once again meets Eddie Gibbs in his car and persuades him to allow Jess to perform on Zany Grey's television special.